 This building dates back to the Qajar period.
 It is the first modern school in southern Iran.
 Some great men have been graduated from this school.
 The day of the establishment of this school, January 31, is considered “Bushehr Day” in the Iranian calendar.
 People have celebrated this day for several years.

 This mansion dates back to the Qajar era.
 The mansion is located in the ancient neighborhood of Behbahan.
 It is inscribed as one of the Iranian National Heritage Sites.
-Furthermore, Kazerooni Mansion was one of the first buildings of the city inscribed on the World Heritage List.
+Furthermore, City authorities intend to restore and submit the documentations of Kazerooni Mansion to be inscribed on the World Heritage List.

 Sheikh Sa’dun Mosque